 - Are you willing to be misunderstood, criticized and even judged by others who do not understand the child’s history, the impacts of that history and how you have been called to love and connect with a child in order to help him/her heal and become a person who identifies as worthy, esteemed, capable, and loved?

-- Are you prepared to advocate for your child’s needs, including at school, church, in extracurricular settings and otherwise, in order to create predictability and promote environments that enable the child to feel safe and allow him/her to succeed?
+- Are you prepared to advocate for your child’s needs, including at school, church, and in extracurricular settings in order to create predictability and promote environments that enable the child to feel safe and allow him/her to succeed?

 - Are you willing to fully embrace your child’s holistic needs, including his/her physical, emotional, relational and spiritual needs?